leeroywking/remoteDev/README.md

   - 3 choose your linux flavor of choice, for this demo I will be using ubuntu 18.04
   - 4 accept defaults for the instance size (t2.micro or whatever is free today), storage, and security groups
   - Create and save your pem key I suggest a short name and an easy to path location.
-- confirm you can connect to the instance from the command line
+- Confirm you can connect to the instance from the command line
   - change your sshkey permissions
   ![changing permissions](https://github.com/leeroywking/remoteDev/blob/master/gifs/modifyPemKey.gif)
     - 1 Right click on sshkey and click the properties